Highly coveted by food connoisseurs worldwide, Sourwood Honey is renowned as the best-tasting honey.

-Making matters worse, a lot of lands where this plant grows has been deforested over the years.
+Making matters worse, a lot of lands where this plant grows have been deforested over the years.
 Land development is dramatically reducing the once impressive stance of the sourwood tree.
 It affects the amount of sourwood honey available to the public.

 Due to these reasons, Sourwood honey has been recognized by the Ark of Taste.
 The Ark is an international catalog of sustainably produced foods from an ecologically distinct area.
 The foods making it into the catalog have a certain uniqueness in taste and are threatened by industrial standardization.
 In an effort to cultivate consumer demand, which is a key to agricultural conservation, only the best-tasting yet endangered foods are included in the Ark list.

 Sourwood honey got its name from the acidic leaves of the Sourwood trees.